mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 ---
 title: "The LIFTI Query Syntax"
 linkTitle: "The LIFTI Query Syntax"
-weight: 5
+weight: 1
 description: >
-  The LIFTI query syntax
+  The default query parser for an index makes use of a powerful query syntax.
 ---

 ## Quick examples